 Light a candle at St. Patrick’s Cathedral.

 As you make your way down Fifth Avenue, take a moment to duck inside St. Patrick’s Cathedral for a respite from the cold and crowds.
-During the holidays, my mom and I always light a candle to remember my grandma who is no longer with us.
-Even if you’re not religious, you’ll be blown away by the spectacular stained glass windows and awe-inspiring architecture of this cathedral, which has stood nearly frozen in time since the 1860s while modern New York skyscrapers have grown up around it.
+During the holidays, my mom and I always light a candle to remember my grandma.
+The spectacular stained glass windows and awe-inspiring architecture of this cathedral will blow you away.
+It has stood nearly frozen in time since the 1860s, while modern New York skyscrapers have grown up around it.

 Admire The Rockefeller Center Christmas Tree.

-No visit to New York City during the holidays is complete without seeing The Rockefeller Center Christmas Tree.
+No day in NYC during the holidays is complete without seeing The Rockefeller Center Christmas Tree.
 For over eight decades, the tree has stood as a holiday beacon for New Yorkers and visitors alike – more than half a million people pass by the tree every day.
 It’s well worth battling the crowds to peek at this 100-foot-tall Norwegian spruce in all its splendor and watch the ice skaters gliding around its base.

 See the Christmas Spectacular starring the Radio City Rockettes.